jnozzi/cocoadev.com/markdown/DragMatrix.md

  }

  /****************************************************************
- * Function - draggingEntered (implements General/NSDraggingDestination)
+ * Function - draggingEntered (implements NSDraggingDestination)
  *
  * Called when the user drags an object on top of us.
 The return value tells
  * the caller if we'll accept the object.